Appendix: The healthy vegetarian keto diet

 You need iron to produce new blood cells and deliver oxygen from your lungs to the rest of your body.
 Without enough iron, you may become anemic leading to weakness and fatigue.

-Vegetarians are at risk for iron deficiency because they avoid the best sources of iron: meat and seafood.5 Moreover, the iron that comes from plants isn’t absorbed as well as the iron from animals.6
+Vegetarians are at risk for iron deficiency because they avoid the best sources of iron: meat and seafood.

 The RDI for iron is 18 mg for women who menstruate, 8 mg for men, and 8 mg for postmenopausal women.